You might be surprised to know diarrhea can be a common sign of early pregnancy.

 Rising progesterone levels are thought to be responsible for pregnancy symptoms such as nausea, heartburn, and constipation.

 They could also be responsible for early bouts of diarrhea.

 If you have recently changed your diet in preparation for conceiving, this could be causing your digestive problems.

-If you’ve recently cut out all the rubbish in your diet and switched to fresh vegetables, greens and fruits, your body might simply be adapting to the additional fibre.
+If you’ve recently cut out all the rubbish in your diet and switched to fresh vegetables, greens, and fruits, your body might simply be adapting to the additional fiber.

 Don’t worry.
 It’s temporary.
 Your body will soon adjust to your new healthy, balanced diet.

 If you’re taking fertility or prenatal vitamins, these too could be to blame for your diarrhea.

 Check the ingredients and speak to your pharmacist to find out whether the vitamins you are taking could be the root of the problem.

 Alternatively, you might simply have a stomach virus that is entirely unrelated to the pregnancy.